SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 ## 2.2 Snow and Ice Indices

 This project uses a combination of indices that have been developed for snow and ice detection.
-The Normalised Difference Snow Index (NDSI) is used to identify snow-covered areas by using the green band and the SWIR reflectance.
+The Normalised Difference Snow Index (NDSI) is used to identify snow-covered areas by using the green band and the SWIR reflectance (SentiWiki, 2025).
 Snow and ice reflect green visible light while it is highly absorbative of short-wave infrared (SWIR).
 Additionally, clouds reflect the SWIR band enabling to disregard them as snow or ice.
 The NDSI can be calculated from the equation below:

 **NDSI** = (B3 − B11) / (B3 + B11)